 So well done to everyone who got as far as Galliformes – I promise it won’t be quite so difficult next time!

-Last week I gave you this specimen from the Dead Zoo to have a go at identifying:
+This week I have a piece of bone for you to have a go at identifying: